 - (b) Audit evidence Information used by the auditor in arriving at the conclusions on which the auditor's opinion is based.
 Audit evidence includes both information contained in the accounting records underlying the financial statements and other information.
-For purposes of the ISAs (UK and Ireland): - (i) Sufficiency of audit evidence is the measure of the quantity of audit evidence.
+For purposes of the ISAs (UK): - (i) Sufficiency of audit evidence is the measure of the quantity of audit evidence.
 The quantity of the audit evidence needed is affected by the auditor's assessment of the risks of material misstatement and also by the quality of such audit evidence. - (ii) Appropriateness of audit evidence is the measure of the quality of audit evidence; that is, its relevance and its reliability in providing support for the conclusions on which the auditor's opinion is based. - (c) Audit risk The risk that the auditor expresses an inappropriate audit opinion when the financial statements are materially misstated.
-Audit risk is a function of the risks of material misstatement and detection risk. - (d) Auditor "Auditor" is used to refer to the person or persons conducting the audit, usually the engagement partner or other members of the engagement team, or, as applicable, the firm.
-Where an ISA (UK and Ireland) expressly intends that a requirement or responsibility be fulfilled by the engagement partner, the term "engagement partner" rather than "auditor" is used.
-"Engagement partner" and "firm" are to be read as referring to their public sector equivalents where relevant.

-- (e) Detection risk The risk that the procedures performed by the auditor to reduce audit risk to an acceptably low level will not detect a misstatement that exists and that could be material, either individually or when aggregated with other misstatements. - (f) Financial statements A structured representation of historical financial information, including related notes, intended to communicate an entity's economic resources or obligations at a point in time or the changes therein for a period of time in accordance with a financial reporting framework.
-The related notes ordinarily comprise a summary of significant accounting policies and other explanatory information.
-The term "financial statements" ordinarily refers to a complete set of financial statements as determined by the requirements of the applicable financial reporting framework, but can also refer to a single financial statement. - (g) Historical financial information Information expressed in financial terms in relation to a particular entity, derived primarily from that entity's accounting system, about economic events occurring in past time periods or about economic conditions or circumstances at points in time in the past. - (h) Management The person(s) with executive responsibility for the conduct of the entity's operations.
-For some entities in some jurisdictions, management includes some or all of those charged with governance, for example, executive members of a governance board, or an owner-manager. - In the UK and Ireland, management will not normally include non-executive directors. - (i) Misstatement A difference between the amount, classification, presentation, or disclosure of a reported financial statement item and the amount, classification, presentation, or disclosure that is required for the item to be in accordance with the applicable financial reporting framework.
-Misstatements can arise from error or fraud. - Where the auditor expresses an opinion on whether the financial statements are presented fairly, in all material respects, or give a true and fair view, misstatements also include those adjustments of amounts, classifications, presentation, or disclosures that, in the auditor's judgment, are necessary for the financial statements to be presented fairly, in all material respects, or to give a true and fair view. - (j) Premise, relating to the responsibilities of management and, where appropriate, those charged with governance, on which an audit is conducted That management and, where appropriate, those charged with governance have acknowledged and understand that they have the following responsibilities that are fundamental to the conduct of an audit in accordance with ISAs (UK and Ireland).
-That is, responsibility:
+Audit risk is a function of the risks of material misstatement and detection risk. - (d) Auditor "Auditor" is used to refer to the person or persons conducting the audit, usually the engagement partner or other members of the engagement team,^{3a} or, as applicable, the firm.
+Where an ISA (UK) expressly intends that a requirement or responsibility be fulfilled by the engagement partner, the term "engagement partner" rather than "auditor" is used.
+"Engagement partner" and "firm" are to be read as referring to their public sector equivalents where relevant. - (e) Detection risk The risk that the procedures performed by the auditor to reduce audit risk to an acceptably low level will not detect a misstatement that exists and that could be material, either individually or when aggregated with other misstatements. - (f) Financial statements A structured representation of historical financial information, including disclosures, intended to communicate an entity's economic resources or obligations at a point in time or the changes therein for a period of time in accordance with a financial reporting framework.
+The term "financial statements" ordinarily refers to a complete set of financial statements as determined by the requirements of the applicable financial reporting framework, but can also refer to a single financial statement.
+Disclosures comprise explanatory or descriptive information, set out as required, expressly permitted or otherwise allowed by the applicable financial reporting framework, on the face of a financial statement, or in the notes, or incorporated therein by crossreference.
+(Ref: Para.
+A14-A15) - (g) Historical financial information Information expressed in financial terms in relation to a particular entity, derived primarily from that entity's accounting system, about economic events occurring in past time periods or about economic conditions or circumstances at points in time in the past.